 This is partly because voters aren’t just players, they’re landowners.
 The game hosts 90,000 plots of virtual land, designated as LAND.
 These LAND tokens are NFTs—non-fungible tokens, which prove ownership over a single item on the blockchain.
-Each is exactly 256 square meters of virtual space.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Each is exactly 256 square meters of virtual space.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 The game was created in 2016 by a group of developers in Argentina but is now built by a global community of animators, artists, and game developers.
 It raised $24 million in an initial coin offering (ICO) in 2017, then launched in a closed beta in 2019 before opening its doors to the public in February 2020.

 The game runs on web browsers through Decentraland’s website.
 You’ll need a PC or Mac running the Chrome or Firefox browsers.
 At present, Decentraland doesn’t support mobile devices.